Master of Science in Medicine (Clinical Epidemiology)

 (a) a bachelor’s degree with first or second class honours from the University of Sydney or equivalent qualification; or

 (b) a pass bachelor’s degree in a health discipline from the University of Sydney or equivalent qualification.
-Applicants must have completed work equivalent to a first or second class honours bachelor’s degree or pass a preliminary examination(s) as prescribed by the school.
+Applicants must have completed work equivalent to a first or second class honours bachelor’s degree.

 In exceptional circumstances the dean may admit applicants without these qualifications who, in the opinion of the school, have qualifications and evidence of experience and achievement sufficient to successfully undertake the award.